You need a Gavel API key to authenticate every request. See Creating an API key below.

 2. Retrieve document metadata from a session

-After a workflow session is complete, use this endpoint to get metadata — name, format, type, and download URL — for every document associated with the session.The URL-encoded, case-sensitive name of the workflow.
+After a workflow session is complete, use this endpoint to get metadata — name, format, type, and download URL — for every document associated with the session.string

 The session ID returned by the Create Workflow Session endpoint.